There’s another terror attack in the news, perhaps in the place you were thinking of taking a holiday to next year.

 7. Be Aware When Walking Alone (Especially at Night)

 It’s always a good idea to be aware of your surroundings when you’re abroad and to avoid notorious pickpocketing areas when possible.

 Know the area you’re in (asking the welcome desk at your accommodation is an excellent place to start), and take the necessary precautions.

 This is especially the case at night, but knowing the neighborhoods to avoid in general is ideal, so you’re not unnecessarily putting yourself at risk.

 8. Don’t Get Overly Drunk

-In the same vein of knowing your surroundings, it’s never a good idea to drink too much (or take drugs) when you’re abroad, especially if you’re traveling alone.
+In the same vein as knowing your surroundings, it’s never a good idea to drink too much (or take drugs) when you’re abroad, especially if you’re traveling alone.

 It opens you up as a target, and people are more likely to take advantage of that if they notice you getting sloppy.

 A fun night out could turn into you getting mugged, or worse.

 Some countries take drug use very seriously; the death penalty or jail time is not uncommon in some parts of the world.